garykac/woven/targeting.md

 ## Default Target

-By default, all targets are set to the Astral plane, but the mage can, at any time, set a target to the mage's current location.
+By default, all targets are set to the Astral plane, but the mage can, at any time during their turn, set a target to the mage's current location.

 Unless stated otherwise, spells have no effect when targeting the Astral plane.